Man In The Arena

 In all the gladiator movies and many sports movies, there is a hero, and the mob watching him.
 But your life is your arena, and it’s up to you to decide whether to watch it or live it.
 You must accept that your everyday life is your arena and training ground, or you can quit now.

 When faced with fear, anxiety, or adversity, do not scream or complain like an audience member.
 Instead, accept the role of someone who can deal with it.
-By the seventh step, you will have developed this skill.
+By the eighth step, you will have developed this skill.
 For now, accept the role by saying, “I am the man in the arena.” .
 It will help to read the Theodore Roosevelt’s words.

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.” – Theodore Roosevelt